FreeTemplate/websocket-express-template-nodejs/README.md

 2. **Starting the Server**: Use the command `npm start` to launch the application.
 3. **Connect via WebSocket**: The WebSocket server listens on the same port as the Express server.
 Connect using any WebSocket client to start real-time communication.

+## How to Add New Events
+For a detailed guide on how to integrate and manage new events in this template, refer to the [How to Add New Events Guide](Tutorial/HowToAddEvents_EN.md).

 ## Contribution

 Feel free to fork this project, submit PRs and make improvements.
 Your contributions are welcome!